canonical/checkbox/docs/reference/units/test-plan.rst

 ``nested_part``:
    A multi-line list of test-plan identifiers whose contents will become part of this test-plan.
-This is a method of creating a tree of test plans, something that can be useful for organization and de-duplication of test plan definitions.
+This is a method of creating a tree of test plans, something that can be useful for organisation and de-duplication of test plan definitions.
 For a full discussion of this capability see :ref:`nested-test-plan`.